wp-plugins/pressbooks/readme.txt

 TK.

 == Changelog ==

+= 2.5.3 =
+* Added option to allow logged-in subscribers, contributors and authors to view a book's private content (props to @marcusschiesser for the feature request).
+* Fixed an issue where the webbook TOC would not be displayed for any user who was not logged in (props to @sswettenham for the bug report).
+* Fixed an issue where the media folder was not being deleted after ODT exports without a cover image.

 = 2.5.2 =
 * Added MCE Superscript & Subscript Buttons (migrated from Pressbooks Textbook, props to @bdolor and the plugin's creators).